Bhaeron/STARFIELD-POWERED-COMBAT-SUIT/NOTES.md

 T60 : Upgraded fuel efficiency, compared to the T45
 X01 : Unique prototype, combining the defenses of the T51, and the fuel efficiency of the T60.

-## PLACEHOLDER - SPEAR - Expanded Component Inventory / List - Potential Names
+## SPEAR - Expanded Component Inventory / List - Potential Names

 | Name           | Class                                     | Origin & Meaning                         |
 | -------------- | ----------------------------------------- | ---------------------------------------- |